If you can't find the answers you need to your questions, we're happy to help!

 Records held at LMA

-The vast majority of our collections are listed and described in our online catalogue and many of the key family history sources we hold, including Anglican parish registers, are available to use online through our partnership with Ancestry website.
+The vast majority of our collections are listed and described in the LMA Collections Catalogue and many of the key family history sources we hold, including Anglican parish registers, are available to use online through our partnership with Ancestry website.

 For a general overview of the records we hold, you can find out more on our collections pages.

-You can also find some more detailed information on research topics and some of our important collections by browsing through our information leaflets.
+You can also find some more detailed information on research topics and some of our important collections by browsing through our research guides.

-In addition to this, the majority of LMA's collections are listed on the Access to Archives website.
+In addition to this, the majority of LMA's collections are listed on the National Archives Discovery website (previously known as Access to Archives or A2A).

 Family history sources NOT held at LMA